Photochemistry

 Photochemistry is the branch of chemistry concerned with the chemical effects of light.
 Generally, this term is used to describe a chemical reaction caused by absorption of ultraviolet (wavelength from 100 to 400 nm), visible (400–750 nm), or infrared radiation (750–2500 nm).
+A specialization of this branch at the nanoscale is nanophotochemistry.

 In nature, photochemistry is of immense importance as it is the basis of photosynthesis, vision, and the formation of vitamin D with sunlight.
 It is also responsible for the appearance of DNA mutations leading to skin cancers.

 Photochemical reactions proceed differently than temperature-driven reactions.
 Photochemical paths access high-energy intermediates that cannot be generated thermally, thereby overcoming large activation barriers in a short period of time, and allowing reactions otherwise inaccessible by thermal processes.
 Photochemistry can also be destructive, as illustrated by the photodegradation of plastics.

 Concepts

 Photoexcitation is the first step in a photochemical process: the reactant is elevated to a state of higher energy, an excited state.